Smoke-Free Air Act: Casinos

 Casinos were originally exempted from the New Jersey Smoke-Free Air Act, despite the inclusion of bars and restaurants in the ban.
 In New Jersey, the Atlantic City casinos provide a great deal of revenue to the state, and it was thought that this exemption was needed in order for the act to pass.
 The exemption received criticism from bar and restaurant groups as being discriminatory.
 Due to the exemption, casino workers are subjected to illnesses from secondhand smoke that their counterparts in bars and restaurants do not experience.

 After years of lawmakers trying to outlaw casino smoking sections, lawmakers introduced a bill in 2022 that would ban smoking in casinos.
 Up until this time, as other states had banned smoking in their own casinos, smokers indulged in Atlantic City casinos.
 The law was introduced on February 7, 2022, by Assemblyman William F. Moon, Jr., Assemblyman Paul D. Moriarty, and Assemblyman Herb Conaway, Jr. and specifically deleted the exception for casinos in the original "New Jersey Smoke-Free Air Act" under section 5e.
 The amendment stated that the casino exemption needed to be rescinded due to the health effects that casino workers are experiencing due to secondhand smoke, including being at greater risk for lung and heart disease.

 Many Atlantic City casino workers are hoping that the amendment passes.
 Numerous casino workers testified in front of state Assembly committees in March 2023 in favor of the amendment's passage.
 The bill has enough sponsors to likely pass if it were to reach a vote in the New Jersey Legislature, while Governor Murphy has said he will sign it into law if it reaches his desk.
 The bill has yet to come to a vote, however, and it is unclear whether it will come to a vote anytime in the near future.

+On 5 April 2024, the United Auto Workers and casino workers filed a lawsuit in New Jersey Superior Court challenging the Smoke-Free Air Act’s casino exemption and seeking to have it declared unconstitutional.
+Superior Court Judge Patrick Bartels dismissed the lawsuit and allowed smoking to continue in Atlantic City casinos on 30 August 2024.
+The American Lung Association’s annual State of Tobacco Control report in January 2025 urged New Jersey lawmakers to amend the state’s smokefree law to include casinos.
+The Superior Court, Appellate Division revived the United Auto Workers-backed lawsuit challenging the casino exemption on 26 January 2026, and remanded the case for further proceedings.